A Variety of state, city and county incentives are available to expanding companies

 Sales Tax Exemption

-Prior application for a Project Execmption Certificate can be made under teh High Performance Incentive Program (HPIP.)
-If approved, this permits 100% sales tax exemption on items used to consruct, build-out, remodel, furnish and equip the worksite.
-Such exemption covers all eligble taxable purchases of capital investment made by the entity submitting the applicaiton. alternatively - if IRBs are utlized - sales tax exemption can be provided for IRB-financied purchases subject to local governing body approval.
+Prior application for a Project Exemption Certificate can be made under the High Performance Incentive Program (HPIP.)
+If approved, this permits 100% sales tax exemption on items used to construct, build-out, remodel, furnish and equip the worksite.
+Such exemption covers all eligible taxable purchases of capital investment made by the entity submitting the application.
+Alternatively - if IRBs are utilized - sales tax exemptions can be provided for IRB-financied purchases subject to local governing body approval.
 Click here for more information and to dowload project and utility sales tax exemption application forms.

 Foreign Trade Zone

 The Sedgwick County Foreign Trade Zone is a general-purpose zone where foreign and domestic goods are not within U.S. Customs territory.
 Users are thereby exempt from paying duty or federal excise tax while goods remain in the zone or are exported.
 If final product is imported into the United States, import tax or duty is due only at the time of transfer.
 Additional information